wp-plugins/wp-media-category-management/README.txt

 This WordPress plugin will ease the management of media categories, including bulk actions.
 It supports categories for media using either the existing post categories or a dedicated media_category custom taxonomy.
 The plugin supports easy category toggling on the media list page view and also bulk toggling for multiple media at once.
+It now also supports media taxonomies defined by other plugins.

-* use post categories or dedicated media categories,
+* Use post categories or dedicated media categories.
-* control your media categories via admin the same way as post categories,
+* Control your media categories via admin the same way as post categories.
-* bulk toggle any media taxonomy assignment from Media Library via admin,
+* Bulk toggle any media taxonomy assignment from Media Library via admin.
-* filter media files in Media Library by your custom taxonomies, both in list and grid view
+* Filter media files in Media Library by your custom taxonomies, both in list and grid view.
-* use new shortcode to filter the media on galleries in posts,
+* Use new shortcode to filter the media on galleries in posts.

 == Installation ==